 Pros:

-• 1.5-turn focus knob adjusts close focus of 6.6 feet;
+• 1.5-turn focus knob adjusts the close focus of 6.6 feet;

-• Objective lens with water-repellent coating;
+• An objective lens with water-repellent coating;

 • Quality included accessories: carrying case and durable neck strap;

-• Stay-on lens covers to protect lens;
+• Stay-on lens covers to protect the lens;

 • Comes with replaceable twist-up eyecups with position stops.